Tuesday, 25 November 2025

 The New Frontier

 It is thought that Legio XX was involved with the defeat of Caratacus and the Ordovices in AD 51.
-The Iron Age hillfort at Caer Caradoc near Church Stretton in Shropshire is traditionally claimed as the site of Caratacus’s last battle.
+The Iron Age hillfort at Caer Caradoc near Church Stretton in Shropshire is traditionally claimed as the site of Caratacus’s last stand.
+However, he managed to evade capture and headed north to the land of the Brigantes.
 It is often assumed that Legio XX was withdrawn from Usk and posted to Viroconium (Wroxeter, Shropshire) taking possession of the fortress from Legio XIV Gemina which had been withdrawn from Britain in AD 68.
 Wroxeter would have been the perfect base to pursue the Ordovices in mid-Wales.

 However, there is little direct evidence to support the presence of Legio XX at Wroxeter; it has been suggested that the legion may have been at Gloucester from AD 67 to AD 75.
 As noted above the movement of Legio XX once it left Colchester is poorly documented at this time and apart from involvement in the Boudiccan Revolt we know little for certain of their exact whereabouts.